Skip to content

 Tóth B1, Lantos T2, Hegyi P3, Viola R4, Vasas A1, Benkő R4, Gyöngyi Z5, Vincze Á6, Csécsei P7, Mikó A3, Hegyi D5, Szentesi A3, Matuz M4, Csupor D8

-For help with figuring out which herbs are best for you or any health problem, book an appointment here or call the clinic for more information at 416-481-0222.
+For help figuring out which herbs are best for you or your health problem, book an appointment here or call the clinic at 416-481-0222 for more information.